privcount/privcount/doc/TorEvents.markdown

 Rend     | Yes         | Yes     | No     | Yes  | X&    | (None)
 Client@  | X           | X       | X      | X    | X     | DNS^

+Usage:
+* Yes: Available and Collected
+* No: Not Available (The information is encrypted)
+* NA: Not Applicable (The information does not exist)
+* X: Available, but Excluded from Collection

+Notes:
-\~ "Guard" relays can be connected to clients, or Bridge relays, or other relays that aren't in the consensus.
+* \~ "Guard" relays can be connected to clients, or Bridge relays, or other relays that aren't in the consensus.
 Other relays authenticate using RSA and ed25519 keys, bridges and clients do not, and can not be distinguished.
-\$ Most Directory requests are performed using a direct connection from the client, others are performed using a 3-hop path.
+* \$ Most Directory requests are performed using a direct connection from the client, others are performed using a 3-hop path.
-\^ Application protocols also leak any unencrypted (meta)data to Exit relays and Tor Clients.
+* \^ Application protocols also leak any unencrypted (meta)data to Exit relays and Tor Clients.
-\* Directory requests contain information about the documents being downloaded.
+* \* Directory requests contain information about the documents being downloaded.
 Clients request all relay documents, but fetch hidden service descriptors as-needed.
-\+ HSDirs handle hidden service descriptor uploads and downloads over BEGINDIR.
+* \+ HSDirs handle hidden service descriptor uploads and downloads over BEGINDIR.
 The service keys can be matched with a hidden service descriptor if the onion address is known.
 Next-generation (v3) hidden service descriptors can only be decrypted if the onion address is already known.
 Clients always perform HSDir uploads and downloads over a 3-hop connection.
-\& This role sees encrypted cells, including headers and padding, and can not distinguish overheads from content.
+* \& This role sees encrypted cells, including headers and padding, and can not distinguish overheads from content.
-\@ Onion services connect to the tor network as clients.
+* \@ Onion services connect to the tor network as clients.
 Relays can also perform client activities, like fetching a consensus.

-* Yes: Available and Collected
-* No: Not Available (The information is encrypted)
-* NA: Not Applicable (The information does not exist)
-* X: Available, but Excluded from Collection

 When relays are relaying cells on a circuit, they can only see that the cell is a RELAY (or RELAY_EARLY) cell.
 Everything else is encrypted.
 (Each relay